Table of Contents[Hide][Show]

 However, anything between 1,000 and 2,000 IU is generally considered to be safe.

-This can be accomplished by using sublingual (under the tongue) D3 supplements, which can be taken on their own or found in fish oil.
+This can be accomplished by using sublingual (under the tongue) D3 supplements, which can be taken on their own, found in fish oil, or combined with vitamin K2-7.

 Another excellent way to up your vitamin D levels is through LightBox therapy (aka phototherapy), which involves remaining in front of a sunlight-mimicking full-spectrum UV light.
 This bright light therapy can help keep your circadian rhythm on track which will improve your mood and sleep.